keithws/browser-report/README.md

 *develop — February 1, 2016*

-* added test case for
+* added test cases and detection for
 	* Opera Mini
 	* Opera 15 and above
 	* Opera 12 and below
 	* Opera 9 and below
+	* BlackBerry Browser 6, 7, and 10

 *2.2.3 – January 29, 2016*